+There was a time when a Berlusconi speech might seize your attention.
+But, sometimes for all the wrong reasons.
+However, since Silvio Berlusconi relinquished the office of Italy’s Prime Minister in November 2011 much of the fun of Berlusconi’s speeches has gone.
 Until now.
-But this time it’s not a speech by Silvio Berlusconi that’s hit the headlines.
-It’s a political speech by his younger brother, Paolo, the Vice President of leading football team AC Milan.
-A political speech with a racist taunt in its conclusion.
+Since this time it’s not a Silvio Berlusconi speech that’s hit the headlines.
+Because it’s a political speech by his younger brother, Paolo, the Vice President of leading football team AC Milan.
+A new Berlusconi speech with a racist taunt in its conclusion.

-Paolo gave his speech at the inauguration of the campaign office of Fabrizio Sala who is the PDL (Popolo della Libertà) party candidate for Monza in the Lombardy region.
+Paolo Berlusconi gave his speech at the inauguration of the campaign office of Fabrizio Sala who is the PDL (Popolo della Libertà) party candidate for Monza in the Lombardy region.

 The PDL, founded by his brother, is getting ready to contest new elections and the Berlusconi family has much to gain from their success.